savonet/liquidsoap/doc/content/radiopi.md

                                       (32 kbits AAC+ test stream)","reggae")
 ```

-The other machine has a similar configuration exept that files are local, but this is exactly the same for liquidsoap !
+The other machine has a similar configuration except that files are local, but this is exactly the same for liquidsoap !

 Using harbor, the live connects directly to liquidsoap, using port `8000` (icecast runs on port `8080`).
 Then, liquidsoap starts a relay to the other encoder, and both switch their channels to the new live.